DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Page 4: Point-of-Sale (POS) Checkout
+## Page Point-of-Sale (POS) Checkout

 ### Active Item Grid & Cart Panel

-* **Description:** A side-by-side layout.
+* A side-by-side layout.
 On one side, a grid of items available for sale that users can click to add to a cart.
 On the other side, an interactive shopping cart listing the selected items, quantities, and payment details.
-* **Purpose:** Cashiers need to process customers quickly.
+* Cashiers need to process customers quickly.
 They need to see the items, click to add them, adjust quantities easily, choose a payment method, and complete the checkout in a single screen.

 ### Tasks